ridiculousfish/libdivide/test/avr/readme.md

 ## Running the Test program

-The test program is in the 'megaatmega2560_Test' environment.
+The test program is the 'megaatmega2560_sim_unittest' environment.

-To run the test program in a simulator:
+To run the test program in a simulator (no hardware required!):

 1. On the activity bar, select PlatformIO
- 2. Run Project Tasks -> megaatmega2560_Test -> Custom -> Simulate
+2. Run Project Tasks -> megaatmega2560_sim_unittest -> Advanced -> Test
-    a.
-This will build the test program & launch it in the simulator (this might download )supporting packages)
+    1. This will build the test program & launch it in the simulator (this might download supporting packages)
-    b. **NOTE** Once running it can take a **long** time for ouput to appear in the terminal. **Be patient**
+    2. **NOTE** Once running it can take a **long** time for ouput to appear in the terminal. **Be patient**
-     * Or copy the simavr command line from the terminal to a command prompt (or another vscode terminal)